Fernand-Francur/CS660-Fall2024-pa/src/db/writeup.md

 ## (2) Missing or incomplete elements
 For the assignment, I fulfill all requirements and anything that can be considered missing is outside of the scope of the assignment.
-Currently however the btree tests seem to have some bugs in them and I have yet to find them and have not had time due to unforseen time complications.
+Currently however the btree tests seem to have some bugs in them and I have yet to find them and have not had time due to unforeseen time complications.
+Essentially smaller btrees function exactly as expected, but on index page division, sorting goes awry in weird edge cases.
+My code is also very inefficient, so it tends to take a while and on your systems might run into issues of timeout.
+Please let me know if I can show you its function directly if that is an issue.

 ## (3) Analytical questions
 No analytical questions are listed as analytical questions in the pa1 directory so I will assume this means technical